-In addition to these requirements, students planning to study overseas on a student exchange must meet the University’s criteria for its Global Learning student exchange program, as set out on the Global Learning website, and be selected for that program.
+In addition to these requirements, students planning to study overseas on a student exchange must meet the University’s criteria for its Study Overseas student exchange program, as set out on the Study Overseas website, and be selected for that program.
 Students studying overseas under other arrangements will need to meet the entry requirements of the overseas institution.

-For information on applying for OS-HELP, please visit the Global Learning website for full details.
+For information on applying for OS-HELP, please visit the Study Overseas website for full details.